katari15045/library/README.txt

 To Do
 -----
+-> Handle back button press at HomeFragment - With an alertDialog, ask if user wants to exit; DefaultPackage -> Gui -> AlertDialog -> NetworkIssue.java, Exit.java
--> On pressing back button and opening the app, it stays forever at splash screen -> Decrease the startup time
+-> Decrease the startup time
 -> Instead of creating new instances of fragments everytime, use factory design pattern -> Add collapsing toolbar to static screens